RfidResearchGroup/proxmark3/README.md

 ##This fork is HIGHLY experimental

 ##Notice
 There is so much in this fork,  with all fixes and additions its basically the most enhanced fork to this day for the Proxmark3 device.
+Which makes it so awesum to play with.
+Witt all coverity scan fixes this client is much more stable than PM3 Master.

 ##Offical
 The official Proxmark repository is found here: https://github.com/Proxmark/proxmark3